 This part of the disclosure includes special provisions applicable to the use of the Credit Card to a VISA® Cash Advance at Automated Teller Machines (ATMs).
-Please refer to your separate Electronic Funds Transfer disclosure in the Tech CU Member Handbook for information on other ATM use.
+Please refer to your separate Electronic Funds Transfer disclosure in the Tech CU Consumer Membership Agreement for information on other ATM use.

 Cash Advances made using an ATM will be shown on a transaction receipt dispensed by the ATM (unless the ATM notifies you that receipts are not available or you elect not to get a receipt), and also on your periodic statement.